 Memberships & Affiliations

-Human Resources Professional Association of Ontario – Board of Directors of Grand Valley Chapter
+Human Resources Professionals Association of Ontario – Board of Directors, Grand Valley Chapter

-Human Resources Professional Association of Ontario – Former Member of the HRPA Appeals Committee
+Human Resources Professionals Association of Ontario – Former Member of the HRPA Appeals Committee

 Conestoga College – Member of the Program Advisory Curriculum Committee